Scholarships

 The Adam Dickmyer Memorial Scholarship was founded in 2010 in honor of former Tomb Guard Adam Dickmyer, who was killed in action in Afghanistan during Operation Enduring Freedom.

-The Scholarship is open to only current or former Tomb Guards.
+The Scholarship is open to current or former Tomb Guards.

 Criteria: